 Adjusting the Harness as Your Baby Grows

 Only a few options are the non-rethread harness style.
 They can operate from the front or back, depending on the design.
-The Peg Perego Primo Viaggio 4-35 and Peg Perego Nido earned the highest scores with 10s and smooth-moving, easy-to-operate assemblies.
-The UPPAbaby Mesa received a 9.
-The Chicco Fit2 has an 8 for its sliding assembly, and the Chicco Keyfit 35 earns a 7.
+The Peg Perego Primo Viaggio 4-35 and Peg Perego Nido earned the highest scores with smooth-moving, easy-to-operate assemblies.
+The UPPAbaby Mesa came in second place, and the Chicco Fit2 was next for its sliding assembly.
 The most challenging shoulder strap height adjustment is the Cybex Aton 2 with a difficult strap and splitter connection.

-The Chicco Keyfit 30, Chicco Keyfit 35, and the Chicco Fit2 carriers are the easiest to attach to the base, with a 9 of 10 in our tests.
+The Chicco Keyfit 30, Chicco Keyfit 35, and the Chicco Fit2 carriers are the easiest to attach to the base.
 They each fell smoothly into place, and we didn't experience mistakes.
 The UPPAbaby Mesa comes in a close second.
 The most challenging connect is the Cybex Aton 2, but it includes a visual indicator of when the carrier is on correctly.
 Hence, while more difficult, the indicator helps prevent a misconnection.

 Most of the handles in this review are similar and unremarkable.
 They operate by squeezing or pushing buttons simultaneously on side pivot points and rotating the handle to the desired position.
-The number of positions and which positions are allowable for driving varies from seat to seat (see your manual), but the operation is similar.
+The number of positions and which positions are allowable for driving varies from seat to seat (see your manual).
 The major issue is the handle/canopy collision we found in several seats.
 This problem is most prevalent in the Graco seats, though the Peg Perego Nido also struggles.
 All Graco handles and canopies we've ever tested are the same height, making it challenging to use the handle when the canopy is open.
-It is a silly design flaw, but it is annoying and not necessary.
+It is a silly design flaw, but it is annoying and unnecessary.
 We hoped they'd alter the design in newer seats, but the Graco SnugRide SnugLock 35 remains the same.
-Sadly, the new Chicco Keyfit 35 has the same problem.
+Sadly, the new Chicco Keyfit 35 has a similar issue.
 Other problems involve sharp plastic where fingers grip.
 The most comfortable handle is the UPPAbaby Mesa.
 The most unique may be the BabyTrend EZ Flex-Loc with its odd, triangle-shaped padded grip at the top.

 LATCH storage can impede your ability to connect the seat carrier to the base.
-Designs that limit or prohibit efficient and correct seat installation lost points.
+Designs that limit or prohibit efficient and correct seat installation lost points in our testing.
 Many of the cheaper options in this review have straps that can hinder a carrier connection.

 Best Rated Seats for Ease of Use

-The Doona earned top results for ease of use with an 8 of 10.
-Right on its heels are the Chicco Keyfit 30, Chicco Keyfit 35, UPPAbaby Mesa (above left), and Peg Perego Primo Viaggio 4-35, Peg Perego Nido, and the Chicco Fit2 with 7s.
+The Doona earned top results for ease of use.
+Right on its heels are the Chicco Keyfit 30, Chicco Keyfit 35, UPPAbaby Mesa (above left), Peg Perego Primo Viaggio 4-35, Peg Perego Nido, and the Chicco Fit2.

 All seats have similarities, such as dense foam for impact protection and a hard plastic shell.
 However, some have thicker padding or softer fabrics.
 Overall, the seats with superior comfort and attention to detail are top performers for comfort and quality.